-Hypnotherapy is a type of complementary therapy that uses hypnosis, which is an altered state of consciousness.
+Hypnotherapy is a type of complementary therapy that uses hypnosis.

 Hypnosis is widely promoted as a treatment for various long-term conditions and for breaking certain habits.

 We offer client-centered therapy.
 Each session is tailored to your needs and your personality.
 It is a collaborative process where the client and the therapist work together to reach an agreed outcome, rather than having the therapist trying to impose his will and views on the client.

 The role of the hypnotherapist is to guide and facilitate the process the client is engaged in.
 It is important to remember that all hypnosis is self-hypnosis.
 A therapist technically cannot hypnotise you any more that he/she can meditate you.
 But if they are competent, they will make the whole process easier and enjoyable for their clients.